Food fortification

-Food fortification or enrichment is the process of adding micronutrients (essential trace elements and vitamins) to food.
-It can be carried out by food manufacturers, or by governments as a public health policy which aims to reduce the number of people with dietary deficiencies within a population.
-The predominant diet within a region can lack particular nutrients due to the local soil or from inherent deficiencies within the staple foods; the addition of micronutrients to staples and condiments can prevent large-scale deficiency diseases in these cases.
+Food fortification is the addition of micronutrients (essential trace elements and vitamins) to food products.
+Food enrichment specifically means adding back nutrients lost during food processing, while fortification includes adding nutrients not naturally present.
+Food manufacturers and governments have used these practices since the 1920s to help prevent nutrient deficiencies in populations.
+Common nutrient deficiencies in a region often result from local soil conditions or limitations of staple foods.
+The addition of micronutrients to staples and condiments can prevent large-scale deficiency diseases in these cases.

-As defined by the World Health Organization (WHO) and the Food and Agricultural Organization of the United Nations (FAO), fortification refers to "the practice of deliberately increasing the content of an essential micronutrient, i.e. vitamins and minerals (including trace elements) in a food, to improve the nutritional quality of the food supply and to provide a public health benefit with minimal risk to health", whereas enrichment is defined as "synonymous with fortification and refers to the addition of micronutrients to a food which are lost during processing".

 Food fortification has been identified as the second strategy of four by the WHO and FAO to begin decreasing the incidence of nutrient deficiencies at the global level.
 As outlined by the FAO, the most commonly fortified foods are cereals and cereal-based products; milk and dairy products; fats and oils; accessory food items; tea and other beverages; and infant formulas.
 Undernutrition and nutrient deficiency is estimated globally to cause the deaths of between 3 and 5 million people per year.

 Types

 Fortification is present in common food items in two different ways: adding back and addition.
-Flour loses nutritional value due to the way grains are processed; Enriched Flour has iron, folic acid, niacin, riboflavin, and thiamine added back to it.
+Flour loses nutritional value due to the way grains are processed; enriched flour has iron, folic acid, niacin, riboflavin, and thiamine added back to it.
 Conversely, other fortified foods have micronutrients added to them that don't naturally occur in those substances.
 An example of this is orange juice, which often is sold with added calcium.

 Food fortification can also be categorized according to the stage of addition: